monday15/lounge-gtk-theme/README.md

 Original themes copyrights are in COPYRIGHT file.

 ## Thanks
-All the guys in #gnome-hackers chanell on gnome irc,
+All people in #gnome-hackers chanell on gnome irc,
 horst3180,
 Emanuelle Bassi,
 Sam Hewitt,
-All the guys in a copyright file,
+All people in a copyright file,
 Meson developers,
 Yaru gtk theme developers,
 Gnome developers and maintainers,